hannahsheahan/hannahsheahan.github.io/_pages/contact.md

 Contact
 ======
 Want to get in touch?
-When I'm in Oxford I tend to hang around the Department of Experimental Psychology, or [Wadham College](https://www.wadham.ox.ac.uk/people/fellows-and-academic-staff/s/hannah-sheahan).
+When I'm in Oxford I'm usually hanging around with the Summerfield Lab](https://humaninformationprocessing.com/) in the Department of Experimental Psychology.
+If I'm not doing that I'm probably organising talks/events for students and fellows at [Wadham College](https://www.wadham.ox.ac.uk/about-wadham/wadhams-people/research-associates) on topics like climate change, British politics, Oxford's uncomfortable colonial history, or the intersection of psychology and AI.
+Outside Oxford I'm either running or doing Londony things in London.
+You can catch me at any of these places.

 Email
 ------